IceHe/lib/mac/setup-guide.md

 brew link --overwrite graphviz
 ```

-Note : The commands above fix the issues if I installed GraphViz via the `.dmg` package
+Note : The commands above fix the issues if installed GraphViz via the `.dmg` package

 I can specify the environment variable `GRAPHVIZ_DOT` to set the exact location of the GraphViz executable.
 By default, the dot executable is expected :